open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/quality-and-observability/data-quality/index.md

  /%}

 ## Adding Test Suites Through the UI
 Test Suites are logical container allowing you to group related Test Cases together from different tables.
+This is a great way to group related test cases together and set a single alert for test case failure.
 **Note:** you will need to make sure you have the right permission in OpenMetadata to create a test.

 ### Step 1: Creating a Test Suite